BoAi01/CS5478-Driving-Duckietown/README.md

 # CS4278-5478-Project-Materials

+## Introduction
+This is the course project of a graduate-level robotics module CS4278/CS5478 Intelligent Robots: Algorithms and Systems (AY20/21).
+In this repo, we implemented a imitation learning agent for the duckietown driving environment.
+An alternative approach is to use reinforcement learning.
+Our submission received top scores of the cohort.

 ## Evaluation
 We will evaluate your system on 5 [maps](./maps/).
 Copy the maps into the map folder of your gym-duckietown environment, e.g.,